hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

 ### Check point 1

-This is a good place to pause, check, and save.
-Refer to the [contributing doc](https://github.com/hackforla/peopledepot/blob/main/docs/CONTRIBUTING.md) sections 3.4-3.9 for details.
+This is a good place to pause, check, and commit progress.

 1. Run pre-commit checks